Prepared by: Dr. Fauziah binti Zainal Abidin

 Autistic children are not aggressive in the sense that they are purposely acting out to harm others.
 They might harm other people unintentionally due to their obsession with certain rituals or behaviour.

 For example, they may run over a younger child while they are running around.
-They may shout and cry in a crowded room when they get agitated or bite someone who is trying to refrain them.
+They may shout and cry in a crowded room when they get agitated or bite someone who is trying to restrain them.
 They usually prefer to be left alone.

 In fact, they are more exposed to harm if not properly supervised, as they may fall or wander off suddenly.

-Although there is an increase in general awareness about autism amongst Malaysians, there are still a lot of gaps in understanding of what autism is all about.
+Although there is an increase in general awareness about autism amongst Malaysians, there are still a lot of gaps in the understanding of what autism is all about.

 ASD has varying levels of difficulty and impairment, which may be confusing to the general public.
-Lack of knowledge and exposure to autism can lead to negative impact on the autistic individual and their families.
+Lack of knowledge and exposure to autism can lead to a negative impact on the autistic individual and their families.

-Loss of memory as in loss of mind is not a feature of autism.
-There may be some associated mental issues like anxiety and depression in the unsupported autistic individuals as they age into their teen years or adulthood.
+Loss of memory, as in loss of mind, is not a feature of autism.
+There may be some associated mental issues, like anxiety and depression, in the unsupported autistic individuals as they age into their teen years or adulthood.
 That will require added care for them.

 Some children with autism were reported by their parents to be developing as normal children within the first year of their lives.
-They were able to call their mother and may have said a few words with meaning but somehow regressed.
-Slowly some behavioural patterns emerge and poor interaction with other people becomes more noticeable.
+They were able to call their mother and may have said a few words with meaning, but somehow regressed.
+Slowly, some behavioural patterns emerge, and poor interaction with other people becomes more noticeable.
 This is a recognised pattern present in some autistic children.
 The importance of early diagnosis, prompt intervention, and continued support for the autistic individual throughout their lives cannot be over emphasised here.

 These parents will face a monumental task in raising their children.
 Their lives will never be the same.
 They will need to cope with themselves, with their own family members and relatives, and with their children’s challenging needs.